Madhabi Puri Buch: Career at SEBI

 In April 2017, Buch was appointed as a whole time director at SEBI and given charge of portfolios like collective investment schemes, surveillance and investment management.
-After her tenure ended she was appointed to a seven-member technology committee formed to help Sebi design in-house technological systems.
-Known for her technology and data agnostic attitude, Buch has passed few landmark regulatory orders.
-In 2018, she passed an order against Sahara Group to return 14000 crores raised from investors through fully convertible debentures in violation of SEBI order asking them to furnish the details of repayment to investors in compliance of its previous orders.
-In January 2021, Buch conducted a detailed investigation into insider trading by CNBC Awaaz journalist and barred him, his mother and wife from accessing the stock markets.
+When her tenure ended, she was appointed to a seven-member technology committee formed to help SEBI design in-house technological systems.
+Known for her technology and data agnostic attitude, Buch has passed a few landmark regulatory orders.
+In 2018, she passed an order against the Sahara Group to return the Rs.14,000 crore raised from investors through fully convertible debentures.
+This was after they violated a SEBI order asking them to furnish the details of repayment to investors.
+In January 2021, Buch conducted a detailed investigation into insider trading by CNBC Awaaz journalist Hemant Ghai and barred him, his mother and wife from accessing the stock markets.
 In May 2021, she passed an order against Savla and Ajitkumar for sharing unpublished price sensitive information of Deep Industries stock on the basis of their connection and interaction on social media platform.
 In August 2021, she identified 15 entities trading in unfair practices in the Zee Entertainment Enterprises stock post its results announcements.

 On 1 March 2022, Buch was appointed as the SEBI chairperson for a period of 3 years.
-Joining SEBI at a challenging time, Buch was questioned by the parliamentary committee in reference to the NSE scam.
-Being a person from the private sector Buch has undertaken an overhaul of the organization to improve productivity and enhance accountability and fairness at SEBI.
-In her first 100 days as the chairperson, she has brought about rapid changes in the organization, processes and regulation of the markets.
-Buch introduced the corporate system of KRAs to drive focussed action on areas that need attention the most with a special emphasis on cyber security and use of tech and data.
+She replaced Ajay Tyagi.
+Joining SEBI at a challenging time, Buch was questioned by the parliamentary committee in reference to the NSE co-location scam.
+Being a person from the private sector herself, Buch decided to undertake an overhaul of the organization to improve productivity, enhance accountability and improve fairness at SEBI.
+In her first 100 days as chairperson, she has brought about rapid changes in the organization, processes and regulation of the markets.
+Buch introduced the corporate system of KRAs to drive focused action on areas that needed attention.
+She emphasized on cyber security and use of technology and data.
 She has driven the process of seeking extensive market feedback on any key policy changes.
 Observers say that Buch has put onus on intermediaries to make changes to their systems to evolve with market dynamics.
-On the other hand she has been pushing custodians and clearing corporations to gear up for the T+1 clearance process.
-As of now clearance in India is on T+2 basis.
-Buch has also been seeking additional powers from the government to monitor social media channels to crack down on front running in the markets.
+When she took over, the securities market in India followed a T+2 clearance process.
+She pushed custodians and clearing corporations to gear up for the T+1 and T+0 clearance process, which would lead to investors receiving their money and shares faster.
+In 2024, the T+0 settlement system was introduced in a phased manner.
+Buch also sought additional powers from the government to monitor social media channels to crack down on front running in the markets.

+In 2025, the government invited applications for the post of SEBI chairperson, indicating that it would not grant another extension to her.
+On 27 February 2025, the government appointed Finance and Revenue Secretary Tuhin Kanta Pandey as the new chairperson of SEBI.